 \subsubsection{Text footage}

-The description of procedure made by the endoscopist is registered during the exploration.
-It includes the anatomical regions traversed, the interventions, the medical findings such as polyp approximated size, the tools used or the sections with NBI (Narrow-band imaging) illumination.
-This description is made available as synchronized text footage with the videos.
-This metadata can be useful to identify the sections of the video more promising for SLAM, the reobservations of the same region or the interaction with tools of known size.
+The endoscopist performing each procedure provided a description of it, that was registered during the exploration.
+It includes the anatomical regions traversed, the interventions, the medical findings such as polyp approximated size, the tools used, or the sections with NBI (Narrow-Band Imaging) illumination.
+This description is made available as text footage synchronized with the corresponding videos.
+This metadata can be useful, for example, to identify the sections of the video that are more promising for VSLAM, such as the re-observations of the same region or interactions with tools of known size.